-The BA (Hons) International Business at UWS offers an opportunity to study in London towards a business degree that has been developed for the international graduate of today.
+The BA (Hons) International Business at UWS London offers an opportunity to study towards a business degree that has been developed for the international graduate of today.

 The degree has been designed to deliver up-to-date practical and professional skills, underpinned by appropriate academic theory which will support the development of 21st century graduates, ready for the workplace.